 IV Saline and POTS

-There is currently no consensus in the medical community on the utility of IV saline in people with postural orthostatic tachycardia syndrome.
+There is currently no consensus in the medical community on the utility of intravenous (IV) saline in people with postural orthostatic tachycardia syndrome (POTS).
 Some physicians will prescribe it for acute hypovolemic shock (discussed below), but not for regular long term care, for a variety of reasons.
 Other physicians will prescribe daily or weekly use of IV saline in treatment of POTS in some patients.
-I have a friend who uses IV saline 24/7 and carries a battery operated pump in a backpack.
+Some use IV saline 24/7 using a battery operated pump in a backpack.
 Many people with POTS will use a PICC line or port a couple of times a week for a liter or two of saline.

 Symptoms of hypovolemic shock:

 - Chest pain